yintrigue/portfolio-ds/README.md

 **Keywords**: Randomized Field Experiment, 2x2 Factorial Design, Blocking, Power Analysis, OLS, ANOVA
 **Tech Stack**: R

-*Gender Bias in Auto Repair Pricing* is a statistical research project with **an end-to-end** **randomized field experiment** that includes experiment design, data collection, and model building.
-Multiple other academic researches on similar topics have been conducted and are discussed in the paper.
+*Gender Bias in Auto Repair Pricing* is a statistical research with a **randomized field experiment** from end to end including the experiment design, pilot/power study, data collection/engineering, and model building/analysis.

 ### [Regression: Quality on Popularity for YouTube Videos](./st_youtube)

 **Keywords**: OLS, Gauss-Markov Assumptions, Omitted Variable Bias
 **Tech Stack**: R

-The study includes an **end-to-end regression analysis**, including an analysis on the **Gauss–Markov assumptions** and **omitted variable bias**, in an attempt to explore the relationship between a video's quality and its popularity one YouTube.
+The study includes a **regression analysis**, including an examination of **Gauss–Markov assumptions** and **omitted variable bias**, in an attempt to explore the relationship between YouTube video's quality and viewership.
 In particular, we ask the question: How does the quality of a video affect its number of views?

 <a name="data_exploration"></a>